KoenZomers/UniFiApi/README.md

 Version 1.0.2.0 - September 26, 2018

 - Added ability to provide a site ID to communicate with.
 This only applies if you have more than one site in UniFi.
-In this case use the new constructor ```C# public Api(Uri baseUri, string siteId)``` to provide the site identifier.
-Based on request from (https://github.com/KoenZomers/UniFiApi/issues/4).
+In this case use the new constructor ```public Api(Uri baseUri, string siteId)``` to provide the site identifier.
+Based on request from [issue 4](https://github.com/KoenZomers/UniFiApi/issues/4).

 Version 1.0.1.1 - September 15, 2018